AlexFr062/samples/Networking/TCP/TcpHexClient/readme.md

 Server: Socket is listening
 ```

 By default it runs with port 41000, IPv4.
-If you have Firewall, you may be asked to enable the Firewall exception for the server program.
+If you have Firewall, you may be asked to enable a Firewall exception for the server program.
 This is not necessary for this specific local test.
 However, if you want to access the server from another computer, accept this suggestion.
 Now start the client:

 ```